IXOPAY Review

 Summary

-Enterprise payment orchestration with a genuine white-label pedigree, now significantly larger after the TokenEx merger (February 2025).
-500+ certified adapters, a tokenization vault storing 2.1B+ tokens, and the Congrify AI acquisition for analytics.
-The 6.6 score is dragged down by an algorithmic artifact on geographic coverage that doesn't reflect reality.
-IXOPAY operates in 30+ countries.
-The real limitation is accessibility: $1M+ minimum, $5k+ setup, 12-month contracts.
-This is infrastructure for companies that already know what they're doing with payments.
+Enterprise payment orchestration with a real white-label pedigree, now significantly larger after the TokenEx merger (February 2025).
+500+ certified adapters, a tokenization vault holding 2.1B+ tokens, and the Congrify acquisition for AI analytics.
+What holds the score down is the gambling side: none of the seven segments IXOPAY publishes is iGaming, IXOPAY names no casino or sportsbook client, and the SoftSwiss and EveryMatrix connectors everyone repeats do not exist.
+The second limit is accessibility: $500k+ minimum, $5k+ setup, 12-month contracts.
+This is infrastructure for companies that already know what they are doing with payments.

 Strongest Point

 The tokenization vault combined with white-label flexibility.
 The TokenEx merger made tokenization a first-class product rather than just a feature.
 Store card credentials once as universal tokens, route to any connected PSP, switch acquirers without losing stored payment data or forcing players to re-enter card details.
 2.1B+ tokens stored across the platform.
-No other orchestrator in our database has been running white-label as long as IXOPAY.
+Only Payneteasy, founded in 2006, has been running white-label longer among the orchestrators in this catalog.
 Corefy, Finera and Primer all offer some version of this, but IXOPAY has the most mature implementation.
 For a PSP or ISO building a branded payment product, IXOPAY's white-label is the strongest option available.

 Key Limitation

-Accessibility and transparency are the problems. $1M+ minimum volume excludes most iGaming operators outright.
-No named gambling clients means you can't reference-check the iGaming deployment.
+Accessibility and transparency are the problems. $500k+ minimum volume excludes most iGaming operators outright.
+No named gambling clients (Papaya Gaming is mobile gaming, not iGaming) means you can't reference-check the iGaming deployment.
 No published pricing means you negotiate without benchmarks.
 The 12-month lock-in is aggressive when Corefy and Finera offer month-to-month.
 And without AI-based smart routing, the rule-based engine requires manual configuration that competitors automate.
 The Congrify acquisition adds analytics but the routing logic itself still relies on human-defined rules.

 Recommendation